 - Make the graham cracker crust: In a medium bowl, combine graham cracker crumbs, sugar, and butter.
 Mix together until all of the graham cracker crumbs are moistened with the butter.

 - Pour the crust mixture into a 9 inch springform pan.
-Using the bottom of a cup, or any flat surface, pack the crumbs into the bottom of the pan and about 1/2 inch up the sides.
+Using the bottom of a cup, or any flat surface, pack the crumbs into the bottom of the pan and about 1/2 an inch up the sides.

 - Transfer the crust to the center of your preheated 325°F oven and bake for 8 minutes.
 The crust won't look significantly different, just slightly browned along the edges.
 Take the pan out of the oven and set aside to cool slightly while you work on the cheesecake filling.

 - Make the cheesecake filling: In a large bowl, combine your blocks of cream cheese and sugar.
 Using an electric mixer fitted with the beater attachment, beat together the cheese and sugar until the sugar is fully dissolved into the cheese (about 1 to 2 minutes on medium speed).
-You can do this by hand as well with a wooden spoon, but it'll take some elbow grease!
+You can do this by hand as well with a wooden spoon, but it'll take some elbow grease.

 - Add your yogurt/sour cream, flour, salt, and vanilla extract to the cream cheese mixture.
 Mix together until combined.